Queues and Scheduling Policies

 2 - The maximum number of jobs a single user is permitted to have running concurrently in the specified queue.

 3 - The maximum number of jobs a single user is permitted to have eligible for scheduling in the specified queue.
 When the run limit for a specfic queue from a single user is reached, all other queued jobs from this user in this queue will become inelegible (in blocked or B state) until some running jobs complete.

-6 - thruput is a queue designed for running high throuput jobs (usually many small jobs that need long wall clock time).
+7 - thruput is a queue designed for running high throuput jobs (usually many small jobs that need long wall clock time).
 The maximum run limit for this queue is set to 250 (not per user limit, but the global limit for this queue).
 When the max 250 running jobs from all users is reached, all other queued thuput jobs will become inelegible (in blocked or B state) until some running jobs complete.

-7 - scavenger is a queue available only to users with a zero or negative balance in one of their repositories.
+8 - scavenger is a queue available only to users with a less than 100K MPP hours of balance in one of their repositories.
 This applies to both total repository balances as well as per-user balances.
-The queue is not available for jobs submitted against a repository with a positive balance.

 10 - xfer is a queue designed specifically for backing up your files to HPSS.
-The maximum run limit for this queue is 12 (this is not a per user limit, but the gloabl limit for all jobs in this queue). xfer jobs are submitted to a local batch server on hopper06.
+The maximum run limit for this queue is 12 (this is not a per user limit, but the gloabl limit for all jobs in this queue). xfer jobs run on a login node (hopper11), instead of compute nodes.